CSLee2291/scu-choir-calendar/README.md

 A Next.js-based calendar application for 東吳絃訟合唱團 (Soochow University Alumni Choir) that allows members to view and export event information.

+## Summary

+This application provides a centralized calendar system for the Soochow University Alumni Choir, making it easy for members to stay informed about upcoming rehearsals, performances, and social events.
+The calendar integrates with Google Calendar for data sourcing while offering a customized interface tailored to the choir's needs.

+Members can view events in different formats (month, week, or list view), click on events to see detailed information, and export events to their personal calendars.
+The application supports both English and Traditional Chinese to accommodate all choir members.

 ## Features

 - View choir events and activities